Taming the noise, one plate at a time

 3. Make the sauce

-Whilst the pasta cooks, gently soften the onions and garlic
+Whilst the pasta cooks, gently soften the onions and then the garlic over medium heat in olive oil for 2-3 minutes

 minced garlic and onion in a frying pan

-Before adding the passata cook out the tomato puree for a minute.
+Before adding the passata cook out the tomato paste for a minute.
 This will help to get rid of the acidity and create a nice soft flavoured sauce.

 minced grlic and onion with tomato puree in a frying pan